Nike Baseball Camp UC San Diego

 NIKE Baseball Camps is excited to be returning to San Diego at UC San Diego.
 Each day will be filled with baseball drills that cover hitting, fielding, base running, and team play to help each camper take their game to the next level!

-Directing the camp is Tom Myers who serves as the Area Professional Scout covering San Luis Obispo to Long Beach CA.
+Directing the camp is Tom Myers who serves as the Professional Area Scout covering San Luis Obispo to Long Beach CA. Camp will stress instruction, game play situations and ensure campers have fun while learning.
+This camp was a complete sell out last summer so early registration is encouraged!

 - Emphasis is skill development with drills and controlled games.